-MC7 - Regional economic development Policy intention Examples of good practices Element Local To maximise local Committed to publishing opportunities with local engineering, supply chain content over time and procurement and construction contractors on an online portal, such development to incentivise Projects to as the NSW Industry Capability Network. proactively source local Developed an organisational level environmentally sustainable content or incorporate procurement frameworks aligning with government initiatives like local content where the NSW Circular Economy Policy Statement and United Nations possible.
-Sustainable Development Goals.
+Element Policy intention Examples of good practices Local supply chain development To maximise local content over time and to incentivise Projects to proactively source local content or incorporate local content where possible.
+Committed to publishing opportunities with local engineering, procurement and construction contractors on an online portal, such as the NSW Industry Capability Network.
+Structured tenders to provide fair opportunities for local businesses, including breaking down large contracts into smaller work packages.
+Utilised local steel suppliers from the Australian Steel Institute's NSW steel supply chain capability reference list.
+Required Tier-1 contractors to include local content targets and reporting requirements in their own procurement and subcontracting practices.
+Developed an organisational level environmentally sustainable procurement frameworks aligning with government initiatives like the NSW Circular Economy Policy Statement and United Nations Sustainable Development Goals.
 Partnered with a research institution and industry bodies to identify opportunities to re-use and recycle lithium-ion battery cells.
 Funding research and development programs to support local supply chain.
 This can be utilised by projects in construction or already in operation.
-Employment Appointed a Regional Economic Development Lead to To encourage investment and workforce in education, training engage with local businesses.
-This can be utilised by projects in development and capacity building to construction or already in operation. support the development • Provided a job description for a full-time Renewable Workforce of the renewable energy Participation Manager who is employed to implement workforce workforce. skilling and pre-employment programs and initiatives, including for underrepresented and disadvantaged groups.
-Partnered with First Nations employment services during pre-• construction to support hiring and ongoing management of First Nations workforce.
-Provide funding for locally based vocational education and training course and is actively working with Training Services NSW, EnergyCo, NSW Skills Board, and Regional NSW Council to deliver new training to meet industry need.
+Developed supply chain resilience and capacity building initiative to support local supply chain development.
+Engaged the NSW Regional Economic Development team within the Department of Primary Industries and Regional Development to facilitate introductions to local supply chain businesses to meet local content and First Nations procurement targets.
+Employment and workforce development To encourage investment in education, training and capacity building to support the development of the renewable energy workforce.
+Appointed a Regional Economic Development Lead to engage with local businesses during construction and operation.
+Provided a job description for a full-time Renewable Workforce Participation Manager who is employed to implement workforce skilling and pre-employment programs and initiatives, including for underrepresented and disadvantaged groups.
+Partnered with First Nations employment services during pre- construction to support hiring and ongoing management of First Nations workforce.
+Provided funding for locally based vocational education and training course and is actively working with Training Services NSW, EnergyCo, NSW Skills Board, and Regional NSW Council to deliver new training to meet industry need.
 Developed a learning hub for projects' local primary and high schools to support early stages education on renewable energy concepts, during the operations of the Project.
-Provide funding for scholarships for school leavers, internships, mentoring programs and return to work programs for women and older folk.
+Provided funding for scholarships for school leavers, internships, mentoring programs and return to work programs for women and older folk.